aws-samples/aws-batch-with-ffmpeg/README.md

 ## Use the solution

-We can execute FFMPEG commands with the **AWS SDKs** or AWS CLI.
+I execute FFMPEG commands with the **AWS SDKs** or AWS CLI.
 The solution respects the typical syntax of the FFMPEG command described in the [official documentation](https://ffmpeg.org/ffmpeg.html):
 ```bash
 ffmpeg [global_options] {[input_file_options] -i input_url} ... {[output_file_options] output_url} ...
 ````